Phenomenology of the flavor symmetric scoto-seesaw model with dark matter and TM$_1$ mixing: Introduction

 Neutrino oscillation data presented earlier, see Eq.~(\ref{eq:oscdata}), does not determine the absolute scale or ordering of neutrino masses.
 The experiments have measured the two mass-squared differences (solar and atmospheric) associated with neutrino oscillations, and the ratio of the solar-to-atmospheric mass-squared difference ($r$) is found to be~\cite{Esteban:2020cvm}

 This may be an indication of the involvement of two different mass scales that might originate from entirely separate mechanisms\footnote{Within the framework of type-I seesaw mechanism, the hierarchy of the atmospheric and solar neutrino mass scales can also be explained through the mechanisms of sequential dominance~\cite{King:1998jw, King:1999cm, King:1999mb, King:2002nf, Antusch:2010tf, Antusch:2004gf} and constrained sequential dominance ~ \cite{King:2005bj, Antusch:2011ic} where one of the right-handed neutrinos is considered to dominantly contribute the light neutrino masses.}.
 Following this ethos, the authors in~\cite{Rojas:2018wym} showed a scotogenic extension of the type-I seesaw scenario that can minimally explain the hierarchy of solar and atmospheric neutrino mass scales.
 In this set-up, the Standard Model particle content is extended by including one heavy isosinglet neutral lepton $N_R$ (for the type-I sector) along with a dark fermion $f$ and an inert scalar doublet $\eta$ (for the scotogenic sector), both being odd under a dark $Z_2$ symmetry.
 Here, the type-I contribution gives rise to the larger atmospheric scale.
 In contrast, the one-loop scotogenic contribution turns out to be the origin of the smaller solar mass scale mediated by a dark fermion, also providing a potential dark matter candidate~\cite{Leite:2023gzl, Mandal:2021yph}.
 Unfortunately, such constructions turn out to be inadequate in explaining the observed neutrino oscillation data associated with the mixing and the Dirac CP phase mentioned above.
-This problem can be addressed by augmenting non-Abelian discrete flavor symmetries~\cite{Barreiros:2020gxu, Ganguly:2022qxj} mentioned above.
-Hence, in the work \cite{Ganguly:2022qxj}, a flavor symmetric scoto-seesaw (FSS) scenario is proposed to understand the neutrino mass hierarchy, which also explains the TM$_2$ mixing scheme.
-The whole framework is embedded within widely used $A_4$ non-Abelian discrete flavor symmetry, the smallest group with triplet irreducible representation providing an opportunity to unify three generations of leptons having the remarkable ability to produce realistic lepton mixing patterns.
-Moreover, such symmetry can arise in many ways, starting from a continuous group~\cite{Koide:2007sr, Adulpravitchai:2009kd, Luhn:2011ip, Merle:2011vy, Rachlin:2017rvm, King:2018fke} or superstring theory in compactified extra dimensions~\cite{Altarelli:2005yp, Altarelli:2005yx, Burrows:2009pi, King:2017guk, deAdelhartToorop:2011re, Feruglio:2017spp, deAnda:2018ecu, Novichkov:2018yse, Criado:2018thu, Kobayashi:2018wkl, Penedo:2018nmg, Ding:2019xna}.
-Earlier in Ref.~\cite{Barreiros:2020gxu}, the authors discussed a scoto-seesaw scenario with $Z_8$ discrete symmetry where two right-handed neutrinos were present.
-In a similar setup~\cite{Ganguly:2022qxj} with two right-handed neutrinos, we implemented a scoto-seesaw model within the $A_4$ flavor symmetric framework to realize the TM$_2$ mixing.
+This problem can be addressed by augmenting well-motivated non-Abelian discrete flavor symmetries.
+Earlier, in~\cite{Barreiros:2020gxu, Ganguly:2022qxj}, the authors proposed flavor symmetric realization of scoto-seesaw framework with two right-handed neutrinos with $Z_8$ and $A_4$ discrete symmetries respectively.
+The use of $A_4$ discrete flavor symmetry has the additional advantage of obtaining analytic expressions for neutrino masses and mixing angles as well as yields interesting correlations among the oscillation parameters with distinctive predictions.
+For instance, in \cite{Ganguly:2022qxj}, the authors realized TM$_2$ mixing scheme within a flavor symmetric scoto-seesaw (FSS) framework with $A_4$ symmetry which can arise in various ways such as starting from a continuous~\cite{Koide:2007sr, Adulpravitchai:2009kd, Luhn:2011ip, Merle:2011vy, Rachlin:2017rvm, King:2018fke} or super-string theory in compactified extra dimensions~\cite{Altarelli:2005yp, Altarelli:2005yx, Burrows:2009pi, King:2017guk, deAdelhartToorop:2011re, Feruglio:2017spp, deAnda:2018ecu, Novichkov:2018yse, Criado:2018thu, Kobayashi:2018wkl, Penedo:2018nmg, Ding:2019xna}.
+Furthermore, in another $A_4$ based scoto-seesaw framework~\cite{Bonilla:2023pna}, the authors showed the hierarchy of atmospheric and solar neutrino mass splitting can be obtained as a prediction of the `discrete dark matter' mechanism~\cite{Hirsch:2010ru}.
+In this construction, both scotogenic contribution and the stabilizing symmetry for DM (obtained as a residual symmetry of $A_4$ breaking) appears naturally, however, additional copies of right-handed neutrino and scalar doublet are essential.